Failure to Register as a Sex Offender

-According to MCL 28.723, any person convicted of a sex offense, as defined in MCL 28.722, has a duty to register their information with law enforcement after conviction.
-Michigan state law mandates the Public Sex Offender Registry to collect virtually every piece of information about the offender.
-These include their registrable offense, names, addresses, photographs, vehicle information, employment information, and any known aliases, as per MCL 28.727.
+This information includes their registrable sex offense, names, addresses, photographs, vehicle information, employment information, and any known aliases, as per MCL 28.727.
 This information may remain on the registry for up to 15 years, 25 years, or even life, based on the sex offender tier.

 - Paying a one–time $50 fee